yorickpeterse/oga/doc/css_selectors.md

 ### :first-child

-The `:first-child` selector can be used to match a node that is the first child node of another node (= a node without any preceding nodes).
+The `:first-child` pseudo class can be used to match a node that is the first child node of another node (= a node without any preceding nodes).

 Example XML: